 In Bencao Gangmu, a classic on Chinese herbal medicine from the Ming Dynasty (16th century), there is already an entry about the excellent health benefits of white tea.
-This explains the famous Chinese proverb on white tea: "It is tea in the first year, medicine after 3 years and a treasure after seven years."
-In contrast to Pu'er and Oolong, white tea is probably the only tea we know of that was aged also in ancient times and increased its values over the years.
+This explains the famous Chinese proverb on white tea: "It is tea in the first year, medicine after 3 years, and a treasure after seven years."
+In contrast to Pu'er and Oolong, white tea is probably the only tea we know of that was also aged in ancient times and increased in value over the years.

 White teas are also very popular in China as a remedy for losing weight.